 The Effects of Snorting Klonopin

 Men and women who do become addicted to Klonopin often crush the pills to create a powder to be inhaled.
 Snorting crushed pills is not a new method to achieve a more intense effect from a drug.
-However, snorting Klonopin, or any drug, can cause irreversible damage to a person’s nasal cavities, throat, and larynx as well as to disrupt respiratory function and regular oxygen levels.
+However, snorting Klonopin, or any drug, can cause irreversible damage to a person’s nasal cavities, throat, and larynx, as well as disrupt respiratory function and normal oxygen levels.
 Snorting drugs that are not intended to enter the nasal cavity is extremely harmful.

 Although prescription medications are prepared in a laboratory in sterile and safe conditions, crushing a pill on a dirty counter or other surface exposes it to bacteria or unknown chemical residues.
-Other dangers that occur when someone crushes Klonopin to be sorted include deterioration of nasal cartilage causing a deviated septum, sinus infections, and difficulty smelling or breathing.
-Inhaling Klonopin can also cause an accidental overdose to easily occur.
-Persons who may suffer from a SUD and snort Klonopin are attempting to make the drug stronger.
+Other dangers that occur when someone crushes Klonopin to be sorted include deterioration of nasal cartilage, causing a deviated septum, sinus infections, and difficulty smelling or breathing.
+Inhaling Klonopin can also cause an accidental overdose to occur easily.
+Persons who may suffer from a SUD and snort Klonopin are attempting to make the drug stronger and more potent.
 Snorting a crushed pill will allow the substance to enter their blood more rapidly through the tiny exposed blood vessels in the nose.
 Accidental overdose can occur if the person snorts too much or has combined snorting Klonopin with other substances such as alcohol or opiates.
-Since the effects of Klonopin can be increased when it is snorted this person may accidentally overdose and die.
+Since the effects of Klonopin can be increased when it is snorted, this person may accidentally overdose and die.

-Treatment for Klonopin Addiction at Evoke Wellness at Miramar
+Get Effective Treatment for Klonopin Addiction at Evoke Wellness at Miramar